-Rheumatic heart disease is a condition that arises from damage to the heart valves after one or more episodes of rheumatic fever.
+Rheumatic heart disease is an autoimmune complication that arises from damage to the heart valves after one or more episodes of rheumatic fever, where the body's immune system, while fighting the streptococcal infection, mistakenly attacks its own tissues.
 It is caused by the bacteria group A streptococcus.
 An untreated or poorly throat infection treatment can cause an inflammatory illness with an immune-mediated origin.

 Several risk factors lead to the development of RHD.
 They involve social and environmental conditions, genetic influences, and limited access to healthcare.